 Salt Lake City has led an intensive and long-range effort around developing new homeless service facilities in the city.

-Stakeholders involved in this prcess come from local, county, and state public agencies, non-profit service providers, and private organizations, as well as philanthropic foundations.
+Stakeholders involved in this process come from local, county, and state public agencies, non-profit service providers, and private organizations, as well as philanthropic foundations.
 These efforts have culminated in the selection of sites for two new homeless resource centers for both male and female populations.
+Construction of these facilities has commenced and is slated to be completed this summer.